Timber Cladding for Buildings In Bushfire Areas

 Using fire retardant lining systems like the OutRWall means timbers like Burnt Ash with low BAL rating can be used for BAL 12.5, 19, 29, 40 and FZ.

-For BAL-FZ, the wall system needs to achieve a FRL 30/30/30 – the Boral system achieves twice the performance at FRL 60/60/60.
+For BAL-FZ, the wall system needs to achieve an FRL 30/30/30 – the Boral system achieves twice the performance at FRL 60/60/60.
 This method needs careful attention to the detail of eaves and behind the fascia to also include fire-grade plasterboard and then an appropriate flame zone roof.
-(See diagram below) We recommend contacting Boral directly to ensure the correct use of their product.
+(See diagram below) We recommend contacting a fire engineer and Boral directly to ensure the correct use of their product.
+Mortlock Timber is not qualified to certify projects or garrentee that the above information is entirely correct.

 An interesting study on this subject undertaken by Julie de Jong, Director of H+H Architects and Kathryn Kinnear, Director of Bio Diverse Solutions has sought to address the misinformation and confusion about the cost of building bushfire-resistant houses.